-4) Before 12/23/14, ask your pharmacist to request from us any refills you
+4) You should already have asked your pharmacist to request from us any refills you

 5) If you are supposed to do lab tests before any scheduled 2015 visit with us, be sure you have a PAPER lab order.
 You may use any Sutter Health lab in Northern California or any LabCorp throughout the U.S. Do NOT use Quest Diagnostics.

-6) Your athena Patient Portal will disappear after 12/28/14.
-We strongly advise you to print out all of your Portal documents.
+6) Your athena Patient Portal disappeared after 12/28/14.
+Earlier, we had strongly advised you to print out all of your Portal documents.
 Sign up with Sutter Health's patient portal, Epic EHR's My Health Online: just complete and mail or fax this form.

 Open Letter to the Patients of William F. Owen, Jr., M.D. and Carl Stein, MHS, PA-C and Q&A

 NEW FAQ posted since the Open Letter was mailed are highlghted & posted below, just above the prior Q&A and within the FAQ

-URGENT: Your signature is REQUIRED BEFORE DECEMBER 23, 2014 to remain as a patient of OWEN & STEIN
+URGENT: Your signature is REQUIRED ASAP to remain as a patient of

 35 years ago I started our medical practice in San Francisco.
 In 2015 we will be taking a new direction.
-The last day of our private practice will be December 22, 2014.
-On February 2, 2015, we will reopen as an affiliate practice of Sutter Pacific Medical Foundation (SPMF).
+The last day of our private practice was December 22, 2014.
+On February 2, 2015, we reopen as an affiliate practice of Sutter Pacific Medical Foundation (SPMF).
 So, you might be asking, “What does this mean for me?”
 We hope to answer some of the most frequently asked questions below.
 As other questions arise, we will post them on our website, www.owenmed.com.

-NEW Q: You mentioned that access to my athenahealth Patient Portal will disappear after December 28, 2014.
-Does that mean my entire athenahealth electronic health record (EHR) will also be gone forever?
+NEW Q: You mentioned that access to my athenahealth Patient Portal disappeared after December 28, 2014.
+Does that mean my entire athenahealth electronic health record (EHR) is gone forever?